Making a Difference in Dallas

 Shala can especially relate to the organizations the group supports, having started life in Canada as a refugee herself, fleeing from Uganda.
 She now feels at home in the USA and has lived in Dallas for over 3 years.

-Recent Activities organized by Doaa and Shalah
+Recent Activities organized by Shalah and Sanjeeb

 More Stories from Consuls Worldwide